 Whoa there!
 I stop myself and give no more attention to that fabrication of negative self-judgement.

 During those twenty seconds, I’d crossed the line.
 That hot flash was fun.
+What do hot flashes feel like?
+This one was one hell of a sensational ride!
 Pleased, I turn over, fluff up my pillows and drift back to sleep.